 Replace or Repair Damage Rack

 Pallet rack damage is often caused by forklifts and pallets during normal warehouse operation.
 Pallet rack damage should be reported at once and replaced or repaired.
 Loads should be removed immediately when pallet rack damage is first spotted and the area roped off until the replacement rack is installed or the current upright is repaired.
-Even minor pallet rack damage should be inspected by a qualified rack engineer to determine its safety.
+Even minor pallet rack damage should be inspected by a qualified rack engineer in order to determine its safety.

 The photos to the right show examples of some pallet rack damage that has occurred from forklift abuse.
 ANY abrasions or denting should be taken very seriously and corrected.
-Pallet Rack damage inspections should always be performed, but it is also up to warehouse workers to report collisions to pallet rack no matter how small.
+Pallet rack damage inspections should always be performed, but it is also up to warehouse workers to report collisions to pallet rack, no matter how small.